ryan-a-baker/spot-instance-webhook/readme.md

 `kubectl config view --raw --minify --flatten -o jsonpath='{.clusters[].cluster.certificate-authority-data}'`

-This, you'll want to place in your values file for the `CABundle:` value (minus the %)
+This, you'll want to place in your helm values file for the `CABundle:` value (minus the %)

 Finally, deploy the chart:

 `helm upgrade --install spot-instance-webhook spot-instance-webhook --namespace spot-instance-webhook`

+If you wish - you can make sure the pod for the webhook is running:

+`kubectl get pods --namespace spot-instance-webhook`

+# Troubleshooting

+Sometimes things don't work quite how you would like it to.
+If that's the case, I've found it helpful to tail the logs of the spot-instance-webhook pods.
+If it doesn't look like the webhook is being called, take a look at the logs of the K8S API server.
+Typically, this is because

 # Testing